FranciscoBacotich/RealTimeStreamingPipeline/README.md

-👉 Setting up a data pipeline with Apache Airflow
+👉 Setting up a data pipeline with Apache Airflow<br>
-👉 Streaming data with Kafka and Kafka Connect
+👉 Streaming data with Kafka and Kafka Connect<br>
-👉 Using Zookeeper for distributed synchronization
+👉 Using Zookeeper for distributed synchronization<br>
-👉 Data processing with Apache Spark
+👉 Data processing with Apache Spark<br>
-👉 Data storage solutions with Cassandra and PostgreSQL 👉 Containerizing your data engineering environment with Docker
+👉 Data storage solutions with Cassandra and PostgreSQL<br> 👉 Containerizing your data engineering environment with Docker<br>

 Summary of architecture: